ims-systems-00/ims-kb/docs/General Information/Modules/Our IMS/our_ims.md

 User Type:

-+ Internal Users have full time access to the system.
++ Internal Users have access to the system for as long as they are granted access
-+ External Users can either have their access automatically expire within 1 to 5 days, or have the same full time access as an Internal User.
++ External Users can have their access automatically expire within 5 days, or have the same access rights as an Internal User.

 ## Granting Access to Users

-In order to grant access to a User after creation, simply assign them to a Business Unit.
+In order to grant access to a User after creation, simply assign them to a Business Unit and click the green `key` icon to grant access.

-Navigate to the "Business Units" heading within "Our IMS" and then click on the relevant Business Unit you wish to add the User to.
-Next, click on the "Add Members" tab and then select the User in question from the dropdown alongside their Licence Type.
-Finally, click "Confirm".

-You can view more information about Licence Types [here][Licence Management].

-*Note, if you do not assign them to a Business Unit, then they will still be able to verify their account, however they will be unable to sign into the system.*
+*Note, to add a User to a Business Unit they must verify their email address*

-## Revoking Access to Users

-In order to revoke access to a User, simply click on the "actions"

-*Note,

 ## Deleting a User